 Safety check and test ride:

-- 1. Fill tires before you bring it in to find out if the tubes are good.
+- 1. Fill tires several hours before you bring it in to find out if the tubes hold air.
 If when full you see dry rot cracks on the sides of the tires, the tires should be replaced.
 If you doubt the bicycle's safety then bring it into the shop before test riding.

 - 2. Safety check: Spin each wheel while raising the frame to see if the wheel spins without hitting brake pads or frame.
-For light hitting of brake pads, a home test ride can still be done.
-Stand in front of the bicycle with the front wheel in your legs, and check the stem to fork relationship.
+Stand in front of the bicycle with the front wheel in your legs, and check the stem to fork tightness.
 If this loosens: unsafe.

 - 3. Verify whether the chain is sitting on the gears and not off.
 Turn crank with rear wheel raised and check for excessive play in the bottom bracket (the main crank bearing) and for crank arm attacment tightness.